copper-lamp/BSChat/README.md

 ## Contributing

 Contributions are welcome — ask questions via issues and open pull requests.
-Before submitting, please read `AGENTS.md` in the project root for the development conventions (English commit subject, Chinese body; no emoji; docs stay consistent with code).

 Join the community on QQ group **861900673**.